dojo/docs/dojox/form/manager/_Mixin.rst

 dojox.form.manager.inspectorAdapter
 -----------------------------------

 This is a slightly different adapter for arrays versus widgets/nodes.
-The difference with :ref:`dojox.form.manager.actionAdapter` is in case of arrays it applies the inspector only to the first element of the array.
+The difference with :ref:`dojox/form/manager/actionAdapter` is in case of arrays it applies the inspector only to the first element of the array.

 .. js ::